Is Witty Pi Compatible with Raspberry Pi 3?

 Now the TXD pin is in IN mode, and more importantly, it gets pulled down by default (V=0).
 This will force Witty Pi to cut power, and stop the procedure of turning on your Raspberry Pi 3.

 You may also notice the GPIO 4 is also get pulled down by default now.
-Don’t know how this happen but it turns out to be the side-effect of mapping GPIO 14/15 to UART1.
-Pulling down GPIO 4 will also force Witty Pi to cut power, just like holding the button without releasing it.
+It is a designed behavior, which will be triggered when TXD is low, and it will force Witty Pi to cut the power, just like holding the button without releasing it.

 What to do?